-AMENDED by Direct Chancellor Approval, June 4, 2019
+AMENDED by Direct Chancellor Approval, June 4, 2019 AMENDED through the Administrative Regulation Process, June 5, 2017

 2.2.2 Admission Information

 Students must file a Student Information Form with the Admissions and Records Office/Office of Student Enrollment Services at the college of attendance.
 There is no charge for this service.